janpetzold/az305-learning/README.md

 Scale Up (vertical): add more power to existing infra / Scale Out (horizontal): add more infra (nodes)

-Azure CycleCloud Provides the simplest way to manage HPC workloads using any scheduler (like Slurm, Grid Engine, HPC Pack, HTCondor, LSF, PBS Pro, or Symphony) on Azure.
+Azure CycleCloud provides the simplest way to manage HPC workloads using any scheduler (like Slurm, Grid Engine, HPC Pack, HTCondor, LSF, PBS Pro, or Symphony) on Azure.

 Azure Mobile App Service & Azure Notification Hubs enable sending Push notifications from backend (to mobile apps).